linode/docs/docs/platform/object-storage/lifecycle-policies/index.md

 - The `Status` is a string value describing the status of the lifecycle policy.
 To enable the policy, set this value to `Enabled`, to disable the policy set the value to `Disabled`.
 - The `Expiration` block contains the `Days` block.
 The `Days` block is a the number of days before this rule will be enacted.
 In the above example, the `Days` is set to `1`, meaning that the objects in the bucket will be deleted after one day.

-There also exists another block not mentioned in the above example, the `NoncurrentVersionExpiration` block, and its child, `NoncurrentDays`.
-This block is meant to control the lifecycle of objects with multiple older versions, and should only be used with buckets that have bucket versioning enabled.
+There also exists another couple of blocks not mentioned in the above example, the `NoncurrentVersionExpiration` block, and its child, `NoncurrentDays`, and `AbortIncompleteMultipartUpload`, and its child, `DaysAfterInitiation`.

+`NoncurrentVersionExpiration` is meant to control the lifecycle of objects with multiple older versions, and should only be used with buckets that have bucket versioning enabled.
 Using `NoncurrentVersionExpiration` will delete objects that are not the newest, most current version.
 Below is an example of how to use `NoncurrentVersionExpiration`.

 {{< file "lifecycle_policy_noncurrent_versions.xml" xml >}}
 <LifecycleConfiguration>